JLeTien/REIT4841/README.md

 **Training**: Dataset used for training including details on batch size, learning rate, and epochs.

 **Evaluation**: The model’s performance is assessed using accuracy, precision, recall, and F1 score.
 Confusion matrices and visualizations of model predictions are also included.

+# Results and Findings

+The notebook provides insights into model accuracy and its suitability for skin disease detection.